August 7, 2017

 Evaluation of the proposal and selection of the SRDR support team: The SRDR Governance Board will evaluate all received proposals according to the required components discussed above.
 The Governance Board may contact an applicant for specific details.
 The decision of the Governance Board will be final.
 The Governance Board and AHRQ will discuss with the awardee the scope of the award.

-Questions: Please direct any questions to SRDR administrator Bryant Smith (Email: Bryant_Smith@Brown.edu).
+Questions: Please submit your proposals as well as direct any questions to SRDR administrator, Bryant Smith (Email: Bryant_Smith@Brown.edu).